P13: Story Mastery - Edit Well

 From the grooves of cave walls to Hemingway’s concise brilliance, we’ve always been a species wired for storytelling.

-From the moment you're born, you live in stories.
-You don’t just hear or tell them.
-You seek them out to make sense of motives, reasons, and the tangled threads of meaning.
+From the moment we're born, we don't just hear stories – we live stories.
+We seek them out to make sense of motives, reasons, and the tangled threads of meaning.

 And that’s not all they do.
-Stories aren't just tools for understanding; they inspire action, create connections, and shape your whole worldview.
+Stories inspire action, create connections, and shape our whole worldview.
 They’ve been used to build societies, ignite revolutions, soften pain, and imagine futures.

 Even the car you drive.
 That’s a story.